Gut Healthy Chicken Salad

 • Difficulty: Easy!

-• Why You’ll Love It: quick and easy protein salad
+• Why You’ll Love It: quick and easy protein-packed chicken salad recipe with a little crunch!

 Why You’ll Love This Recipe

 • Quick and Easy: I love this salad because it's quick and easy to make.
-If you meal prep chicken, like I do, all you need to have are veggies and a few other ingredients on hand!
+If you meal prep chicken, like I do, all you need to add is crunchy vegetables and a few simple ingredients for the dressing.

 • Packed with Flavor: You get a little salty flavor from the everything bagel seasoning, a pickle flavor from the sauerkraut, crisp veggies and a hearty flavor from the seeds.
 This is not a boring chicken salad, it's so tasty!

-• No Seed Oils: Most store bought salad dressings have seed oils, but this is seed oil free because I'm using EVOO!
+• No Seed Oils: Most store bought salad dressings have seed oils, but this is seed oil free because I'm using extra virgin olive oil making this a healthier chicken salad than if you were to use a store bought dressing.

 Jump to: